List of tourist attractions in Udaipur: Shilpgram

 Shilpgram is a rural arts and crafts complex, situated 3 km west of the city of Udaipur.
 The center is spread over an undulating terrain of about 70 acres, surrounded by the Aravali mountains.
 The complex was established with a purpose to depict the lifestyles of the folk and tribal people of the region.
 With an objective of increasing awareness and knowledge about the rural arts and crafts, the Shilpgram provides opportunity to rural and urban artists to come together and interact through camps and workshops.

 Purohito Ka Talab

 Purohito ka Talab is located at a distance of around 12 kilometres from Udaipur city.
 The Lake is surrounded by green mountains.
 Purohito ka Taalab is also called as ‘Mini Jaisamand’.
 It's situated between the Aravalli Range.

+Statue of Belief

+The Statue of Belief also known as Vishwas Swaroopam was open on 29 October 2022 for tourists'.
+It is located 44 Km. form Udaipur in Nathdwara, Rajasthan.